void-linux/void-docs/src/installation/guides/fullusb.md

 the `-l` argument, or [lsblk(8)](https://man.voidlinux.org/lsblk.8):

-**Important:** Before creating the partition tables it is essential to remove the existing GRUB install, which can be done using one of the following commands.
+**Important:** Before creating the partition tables it is essential to remove the existing GRUB install.
+This can be done using one of the following commands.

 For BIOS/MBR use: